 Weight

 Mini fridges weigh anywhere from 30 to 100 pounds.
 If you plan to move your mini fridge often, this information proves helpful.
-For example, if you’re planning to take a mini fridge to the dorm, you might prefer something on the lighter side so you don’t have to struggle moving it in and out.
+For example, if you’re planning to take a mini fridge with you while living in a dorm, you might prefer something on the lighter side so you don’t have to struggle moving it in and out.

 Mini fridges cost anywhere from $50 to $300.
 Units with a larger interior tend to cost more.
 Specialty fridges (wine fridges, appliances with larger freezers) may also cost more.